amitkhare/slim-hmvc-skeleton/README.md

 # slim-hmvc-skeleton

 A HMVC modular application for Slim Framework.
-Use this application to quickly setup and start working on a new Slim Framework 3 with HMVC capebilities.
+Use this application to quickly setup and start working on a new Slim Framework 3 with HMVC capabilities.

 ## Install